ScottPlot/ScottPlot.NET/content/quickstart/wpf.md

 ![](/images/quickstart/scottplot-quickstart-wpf.png)

-### Startup in .NET Framework Apps
+### .NET Framework Apps

-Projects targeting .NET Framework should setup their plot inside the `Loaded` event.
+Projects targeting .NET Framework should setup their plot inside the `Loaded` event instead of directly in the constructor.

 ```cs
 public MainWindow()